mishakarpinskiy/test_splynx_docs/files/payment_systems/netcash_do/netcash_do.md

 You can also set fee for customers and set admins roles to access from admin panel.
 Also admins can be notified when customer created Netcash payment account - to enable it use "Notifications settings".

-To add Netcash payment account navigate to customer's "Billing" tab and click on + on Payment accounts window:
+To add Netcash payment account navigate to customer's "Billing" tab and click on card icon on Payment accounts window:

 ![add account.png](add_account_from_admin.png)

 here admin can add Netcash payment account for customer with given bank account details or directly add credit card details.

+Also payment account can be added by click on "+" button but in this way account can be added without validation with Netcash.
+Recommended method - using card icon to add account with validation.

 When customers have Netcash payment account admin can charge their invoices all at one time.